Amazing what you can teach yourself to do!

-When I worked at Lucidus, it was assumed that, because I was a developer, I could create web sites.
+When I worked at Lucidus, it was assumed that, because I was a software developer, I could create web sites.
 Not wanting to destroy the magic, I bought a book on HTML and CSS and put together a credible attempt at a web site.
+It wasn't pretty, but web sites weren't back then!
 Fast forward many years and the world has moved on greatly, yet HTML and CSS share the fundamental rules they did all those years ago.

 Big difference is that the bar has been moved somewhat higher on the style of a site and the content you present.
-No longer can we rely on the flash tag to draw attention!
+No longer can we rely on the flash tag to draw attention or tables to create layouts!

 What I present below are some of the web sites I have created.
 Some are hand crafted from scratch, some based around Angular and some are purchased templates.
 Web sites are not my day job; they're something I do for fun.
 I hope you see value in some of what I have produced.

 I'm quite proud of the Lucidus site.
-It was the first site where a had a lot of content and needed a way to reduce the maintenance effort.
+It was the first site that had a lot of content and needed a way to reduce the maintenance effort.
 Previous sites had all been very basic and only had a couple of pages.
 This one was going to be a showcase!

-Getting a UAV into the air and flying autonomously isn't an overnight task.
+Getting a UAV (unmanned aerial vehicle) into the air and flying autonomously isn't an overnight task.
 It takes a great deal of engineering skill to design and build the autonomous controls and a great deal of skill to initially fly the craft in a safe way.

-Until a UAV has proved itself, you want an experiences test pilot in control of the craft or your investment may well just come crashing down into the ground.
+Until a UAV has proved itself, you want an experienced test pilot in control of the craft or your investment may well just come crashing down into the ground.

-Every developer should have a play site and this one is mine.
+Every developer should have a play site and this one was mine.
 As a rule, when I develop a site, whether for me or for someone else, I create a sub-folder on my main site for it.
-This site, however, is where I do my learning.
+This site, however, is where I did my 'proper' learning.

-Over the years, it's changed shape a lot and changed technology to fit with what I needed at the time.
+Over the years, it changed shape a lot and changed technology to fit with what I needed at the time.
 It's been static HTML, PHP and an Angular app.
-Right now, it's back to being PHP and the content has been separated out into dynamically rendered MarkDown files.
-The content is valid (though with a lot of typos) and I do, from time to time, add stuff to it.
-The primary purpose though is to give me a technology playground.
+On it's demise as a domain, it was back to being PHP and the content was separated out into dynamically rendered MarkDown files.
+The content is valid (though with a lot of typos).
+The primary purpose though was to give me a technology playground.read more...

-I was approached to create a landing page for a "mate of a mate" who has a great idea for a new product (see next).
+I was approached to create a landing page for a "mate of a mate" who had a great idea for a new product (see next).
 As a result of that encounter, I was introduced to the Paul Heckles Flight Centre and his existing web site.
-As a result, I set about rewriting his site, which hadn't been touched for a number of years.
+It mostly worked but was fragile.
+I set about rewriting his site, which hadn't been touched for a number of years.

 What you see here is the current incarnation of my development of this site.
 It's my vision of what his new site should look like.
 As I write, I have no idea whether this will ever go live, but I'm hopeful.

-Key to this site is that I bought a template to create it.
+Key to this site is that, for the first time, I bought a template to create it.
 I could hand craft a site from scratch but it made sense to get the bells and whistles pre-coded in a template.
-While using a template adds to the learning curve - you have someone elses' html and css to get your head round, it also vastly reduces the development time.
+While using a template adds to the learning curve - you have someone elses' html and css to get your head round - it also vastly reduces the development time.
+What it doesn't do is give you a pre-formatted site.
+You still have to do the work.read more...

 This was a favour for a mate of a mate.
 He runs a flight school, catering for some pretty spectacular model aircraft and he decided to start promoting a new service where you get to shoot at planes!